RoboJackets/robocup-software/doc/contributing.md

 resulting in some bad spaghetti code.
 We want to avoid this as much as possible.
 For this reason, every pull request will be reviewed by a more senior member of the team, currently Justin Buchanan.
 If your request isn't accepted right away, don't take it personally.
-Often you code may work fine, but there are thing you can add or refine.
+Often your code may work fine, but there are things you can add or refine.
 This helps keep our repository clean and will give you valuable experience participating in a code review process.

 ### Continuous Integration